tanmayagarwal/atlan_devops_task/README.md

 For this purpose we will use Prometheus as a monitoring tool.

-Prometheus collects metrics from monitored targets by scraping metrics HTTP endpoints
+Prometheus collects metrics from monitored targets by scraping metrics HTTP endpoints.

 Once all the containers are up, Prometheus will now scrape and store the data based on the configuration.
-Prometheus is configured on port 9090,Go to the dashboard http://localhost:9090 and verify that Prometheus now has information about the time series information on the containers,node.
+Prometheus is configured on port 9090,Go to the dashboard http://localhost:9090 and verify that Prometheus now has information about the time series information on the container's node.

 Use the dropdown next to the “Execute” button to see a list of metrics this server is collecting.
 In the list we can see a number of metrics prefixed with node_, that have been collected by the Node Exporter.
 For example, you can see the node’s CPU usage via the node_cpu metric.